Crypto paper trading: how it works and how to practice it well.

 A simple paper trading routine to start with

 Pick one asset, one timeframe, and one repeatable setup.
-Before each trade, write the reason for entry, the invalidation level, and the target behavior if momentum fails.
+Before each trade, write the reason for entry, where the idea would be wrong, and the target behavior if momentum fails.
 Then place the trade using the order type you would actually use in a real account.

 After the trade closes, write a short review.
 Focus on behavior: Was the setup valid?
 Did the stop match the idea?
 Did you chase price?
 Did you ignore the plan after entry?
 Over a week of repetition, those notes become more valuable than any single simulated PnL number.